Documentation guidelines

 extension.

-To setup in-organization references read the section below, and for third-party docs, the section that follows.
+To set up in-organization references read the section below, and for third-party docs, the section that follows.

 :external+inv:ref:`label`